c3lang/c3-web/docs/language-common/enums.md

 Standard enums are always backed by an ordinal value running from zero and up, without any gaps.
 For enums for non-consecutive values, see [constdef](#constdef).
 To create enums that implement a bit-mask, you can also consider using [bitstructs](bitstructs.md#bitstructs-as-bit-masks).

 ### Enum associated values
+!!! note

+    Every enum value also exposes a built-in description property containing the identifier of the enum member.

+    If an associated value is also named description, it shadows the built-in property.

 It is possible to associate each enum value with one or more static values.
 ```c3